apowers313/open-element-template/README.md

 	* `npm run create-travis-deploy-key` -- this command will open up a browser to the [GitHub New Personal Token Page](https://github.com/settings/tokens/new) and prompt you to enter it on the command line.
 The default scopes and options for the GitHub personal token should be fine.
 After the command completes, you should have a new line in your `.travis.yml` file that contains the encrypted GitHub token.
 	* `git commit .travis.yml -m "Added GitHub pages key"` -- commit the new Travis config
 	* `git push origin master` -- push the new Travis config up to GitHub, which should trigger a new build and push the docs folder to GitHub Pages.
 You should be able to see your docs at: http://<YOUR NAME>.github.io/<YOUR PROJECT>/ .
 For example, see the [docs for the open-element-template](http://apowers313.github.io/open-element-template/).
 Note, docs will only deploy if the tests ran successfully.
-	* Optionally: `export GH_TOKEN=<your GitHub token>` -- set key as an environment variable if you ever want to run `npm deploydocs` locally.
+	* Optionally: `export GITHUB_TOKEN=<your GitHub token>` -- set key as an environment variable if you ever want to run `npm deploydocs` locally.
 Add it to your `~/.profile` if you want to always have it set.

 ## Things to Try
-* `npm test` -- uses the [web component tester](https://github.com/Polymer/web-component-tester) to open browsers at SauceLabs and test your element on each of them
+* `npm test` -- uses the [web component tester](https://github.com/Polymer/web-component-tester) to open browsers at SauceLabs and test your element on each of them (requires SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables to be set, see above)
 * `npm run demo` -- shows your new element in action
 * `npm run testdebug` -- runs a single pass of the tests using your local copy of Chrome, and keeps Chrome open so that you can see the debug console and refresh to re-run tests
 * `npm run localtest` -- runs tests in all browsers that are installed on your system
 * `npm run viewcoverage` -- view your code coverage report (caveats: requires a successful test run, currently only works for standalone .js files, not JavaScript embedded in .html files)
 * `npm run docs` -- generate docs for your components and store them in the ./docs directory
-* `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GH_TOKEN` environment variable be set to your GitHub personal token, created above)
+* `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GITHUB_TOKEN` environment variable be set to your GitHub personal token, created above)
 * `npm run testdocs` -- generate docs for your components, and fire up a webserver and a browser to view them -- great for testing your docs as you are writing them
 * Check in your code to automatically test it, build documentation, and deploy documentation